liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - Consider integration with other state machines

-- Consider global handler of view models

-- Generate state machines from ui xml or something

-- Consider things that partially belong to view and partially to presenter, such as @ColorRes changes.
-    Maybe some transformation classes could be used?

-- Consider possibility of replacing Actions with quick State changes.

-- Consider usage outside of "presenter" type use cases

 - Consider situations when you need things to happen in some order.
     Example: You set a toast message and only after that you set toast show = true.
     If they were switched, you wouldn't get the latest message

-- PTR: There are some actions that just change state, others call some apis

-- Create custom state saver on configuration change

 - Create structure for automatically tracking UserActions.
     This could allow for a sort of "integration test", where you would replay those actions.

 - Consider that with switch cases methods might get bloated.
     Possible solution:
     Strictly enforcing method extraction when unless one-liner

-- Consider that it's almost impossible to have generic BaseViewModel

-- Shared scope in-memory storage instead of extras or arguments

 - Consider what to do about focusing views, should they be part of explicit state?
     My thinking is that they should, but only if something needs to be changed, then state should handle focuses of all views

-- Consider error handling

 - What if the view events are emitting too fast and system can't keep up, make some buffering mechanism.
 Example: